suarja/nodejs/docs/SCRIPT_VIDEO_PIPELINE.md

 The feature allows a user to select a pre-written script draft, choose source videos, and initiate a video generation process.
 The backend orchestrates a series of steps, including using multiple AI agents to plan the video structure, repair potential errors, and generate a final render-ready template for the Creatomate API.

+## 🚨 **CRITICAL ISSUE DISCOVERED**

+**The main video generation feature is completely broken** - during our API audit, we discovered that the entire video generation API call is commented out in the mobile app (`useVideoRequest.ts:326-342`).
+The function returns `true` without making any API request, meaning users cannot actually generate videos from scripts.

+**Status**: Backend pipeline is fully functional, but mobile app integration is disabled.
+**Impact**: Main value proposition is non-functional for users.
+**Action Required**: Uncomment and test the API call in the mobile app.

 ---

 ## Step-by-Step Data Flow